spiral/docs/basic/structure.md

 # Directories
 The directory structure can be controlled via `mapDirectories` method of Kernel class.
-By default, all application directories can be calculated from `root` using the following pattern:
+By default, all application directories will be calculated based on `root` using the following pattern:

 Directory | Value
 ---       | ---